microsoft/alguidelines/content/BCPatterns/facade-pattern/index.md

 - All methods are public.
 - All methods are documented.
 - No methods contain any logic.
 They merely point to implementation details.
-- The object naming suggests, that it will get referenced from the outside.
+- The object naming suggests that it will get referenced from the outside.

 Anyone who wants to access the subsystem, will only have to take a dependency on the facade; the implementation details are not needed nor accessible.

-Anyone who wants to access the subsystem, will only have to relate to this one public facade; the documentation makes it easy to understand the subsystem's capabilities.
+Anyone who wants to access the subsystem, will only have to relate to this one public facade; the documentation makes it easy-to-understand the subsystem's capabilities.

 Test of the subsystem can be limited to testing the facade - it is strictly speaking the only thing that needs verification, that it functions as designed.
 It is the contract of the subsystem.